All Right. Good Night.

 On 8 March 2014, a flight carrying 227 passengers and 12 crew members took off from Kuala Lumpur, heading towards Beijing.
 For 39 minutes and 13 seconds, everything was routine – you could go as far as saying unspectacular.
 Then the plane disappeared from radar.
 The supposedly last radio message from the cockpit: ‘All right.
 Good night.’
 To this day, no one can explain how an airplane can disappear without a trace.

-Expect a captivating new performance from Berlin-based Rimini Protokoll, one of Europe’s leading contemporary theatre groups – and the team behind MIF19’s visionary Utopolis.
+A captivating new performance from Berlin-based Rimini Protokoll, one of Europe’s leading contemporary theatre groups – and the team behind MIF19’s visionary Utopolis.

 Image: Merlin Nadj-Torma